Superalgos/Superalgos/docs/pages/suite/suite-trading-system-hierarchy.md

 <b>{{site.data.trading_system.take_position_event}}</b>

-Remember that the trigger-on event merely selects a strategy to be considered for trading under the current market situation.
+The trigger-on event merely selects a strategy to be considered for trading under the current market situation.
 The actual decision to enter a position may require more specific conditions to be met.
-For that reasons, the take position event is a separate entity in regards with the trigger-on event.
+For that reason, the take position event is a separate entity from the trigger-on event.

 Therefore, the take position event is defined with its own set of situations and conditions.